bschaatsbergen/cek/README.md

 cek is a command-line utility for exploring OCI container images without running them.
-It can read images directly from local container daemons (Docker, Podman, containerd, etc.) or pull them from remote registries, allowing you to inspect metadata, browse files and directories, read file contents, and compare image versions or layers.
+It can read images directly from local container daemons (Docker, Podman, containerd, etc.) or pull them from remote registries, allowing you to inspect metadata, browse files and directories, read file contents, compare image versions or layers, and export images to tar files.

 ## Installation